 Modular Flexibility

-With a footprint of 10 square meters, it’s large enough to comfortably fit two people working at desks.
+With a footprint of 10 square meters, it’s large enough to fit two people working at desks comfortably.
 It’s also a modular system, which means many Tetra Sheds can be built together.
-Simple materials (usually birch-faced plywood on one side; matte black rubber on the other) and modern methods of construction keep the price somewhat reasonable.
+Simple materials (usually birch-faced plywood on one side and matte black rubber on the other) and modern construction methods keep the price somewhat reasonable. –Carolyn Cutrone

 As its name implies, WorkPods Zurich offers a series of identical pods for individual workers or freelancers.
 But the space is not as static as it would seem to be.
 Designers Meury Architektur built OpenSystems so that the floor-to-ceiling glass doors can slide down, and each personal cubicle can be removed to create an open-plan space.